Commercial Vehicle DUI in California – Vehicle Code 23152(d)

 The Federal Motor Carriers Act conditions federal highway funds on state compliance with federal commercial vehicle license laws and regulations.

-California follows those federal requirements, as do other states.
+California and other states follow those federal requirements.
 Getting a CDL requires meeting fitness and skills requirements, including showing a good driving record without DUI convictions.

 Special DUI Hazards for Commercial Drivers